 NEH offers tuition-free opportunities for K-12 educators and higher education faculty to study a variety of humanities topics.
 Stipends of $1300-$3450 for residential programs and $650-$1725 for virtual programs help cover expenses for these one- to four-week programs.
 Applications for all programs close on March 1, 2022.
 Professional development programs include these format options: residential, virtual, and combined.
 Go here to learn more.

 The application period for Street Law’s 2022 Supreme Court Summer Institute is open!
 Co-sponsored by the Supreme Court Historical Society, the institute brings a select group of high school social studies teachers to Washington, DC, for an immersive six days of educational activities related to teaching about the U.S. Supreme Court.
+Deadline is March 1.
 Apply here.
 If you applied to the 2021 Supreme Court Summer Institute and would like to reactivate that application, you can let us know here.
 Please note that you must still submit an Administrator Reference Form.

 And don’t miss this opportunity!